Waleed99i/nand2tetris_hack_computer/README.md

 ## 📜 Certificate

-I successfully completed this course and earned a certificate of completion 🎓
+I successfully completed this course, got 100% Marks and finally earned a certificate of completion 🎓